CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FirmwareUpgradeAllOf.md

 `func (o *FirmwareUpgradeAllOf) UnsetExcludeComponentList()`

 UnsetExcludeComponentList ensures that no value is present for ExcludeComponentList, not even an explicit nil
+### GetIncludeComponentList

+`func (o *FirmwareUpgradeAllOf) GetIncludeComponentList() FirmwareIncludeComponentListType`

+GetIncludeComponentList returns the IncludeComponentList field if non-nil, zero value otherwise.

+### GetIncludeComponentListOk

+`func (o *FirmwareUpgradeAllOf) GetIncludeComponentListOk() (*FirmwareIncludeComponentListType, bool)`

+GetIncludeComponentListOk returns a tuple with the IncludeComponentList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeComponentList

+`func (o *FirmwareUpgradeAllOf) SetIncludeComponentList(v FirmwareIncludeComponentListType)`

+SetIncludeComponentList sets IncludeComponentList field to given value.

+### HasIncludeComponentList

+`func (o *FirmwareUpgradeAllOf) HasIncludeComponentList() bool`

+HasIncludeComponentList returns a boolean if a field has been set.

+### SetIncludeComponentListNil

+`func (o *FirmwareUpgradeAllOf) SetIncludeComponentListNil(b bool)`

+ SetIncludeComponentListNil sets the value for IncludeComponentList to be an explicit nil

+### UnsetIncludeComponentList
+`func (o *FirmwareUpgradeAllOf) UnsetIncludeComponentList()`

+UnsetIncludeComponentList ensures that no value is present for IncludeComponentList, not even an explicit nil
 ### GetDevice

 `func (o *FirmwareUpgradeAllOf) GetDevice() AssetDeviceRegistrationRelationship`